This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Operons : Trp”.

-Explanation: Attenuation of trp is based on ribosomal stalling at two trp codons which leads to formation of attenuation loop.
+Explanation: Attenuation of trp is based on ribosomal stalling at two trp codons which leads to the formation of attenuation loop.
 This is only possible for co-transcriptional translation which is absent in eukaryotes.

 12. In which microorganism will you find attenuation by alternate loop formation due to ribosomal stalling?

 Explanation: This is a mechanism found in Bacillus subtilis; where other microorganisms like E. coli have a different mechanism.
 E. coli has the anti–TRAP trp-TRAP mechanism.

 13. Which operon behaves similar to Bacillus subtilis trp operon in terms of attenuation?